Pavement cafes policy and guidelines

 Furniture

-3.11 The furniture should be of a high quality and uniform style within the permitted area and to the satisfaction of the Council.
+3.12 The furniture should be of a high quality and uniform style within the permitted area and to the satisfaction of the Council.
 Plastic patio type furniture will not be permitted.
-Details of furniture should be submitted to the Highway Authority with every application.
+Details of furniture should be submitted to us with every application.

 • that all chairs and tables are in good repair and are stable.